WordPress and Docker

 An area that I would like to explore further is how this same image could be used in a production environment.

 This hasn’t been a top priority for me, as I currently have little control over where my code is deployed.
-But there could be some benefit in using the same Docker image in dev, testing and production.
+But there could be some benefit in using the same Docker image in development, testing and production.
 It also opens up the possibility of deploying WordPress sites to Cloud providers such as AWS or Azure.